Alaidah/Data-visualization-of-crime-rate-in-India/README.md

 The datasets published by government of India on data platform portal from 2001 to 2013.
 Additionally, more than 75 datasets in csv format collected by Rajanand Ilangovan on kaggle [1], all of these files has been investigated and 7 datasets used to build a visualization:

-1-	District wise crimes committed 2001 to 2012
+1. District wise crimes committed 2001 to 2012
-2-	District wise crimes committed 2013
+2. District wise crimes committed 2013
-3-	Case reported and value of property taken away by place of occurrence 2011 to 2012 4-	Case reported and value of property taken away by place of occurrence 2013 5-	Juvenile apprehended state
+3. Case reported and value of property taken away by place of occurrence 2011 to 2012
+4. Case reported and value of property taken away by place of occurrence 2013
+5. Juvenile apprehended state
-6-	Police strength actual and sanctioned
+6. Police strength actual and sanctioned,
-7-	Property stolen and recovered
+7. Property stolen and recovered

 **Process**